vromero/activemq-artemis-docker/README.md

 artemis_journal_max_io 4096.0
 ```

+In case you need more control over the metrics that are exported, you can mount a [jmx-exporter](https://github.com/prometheus/jmx_exporter)
+configuration file in `/opt/jmx-exporter/etc-override` with the file name `jmx-exporter-config.yaml`.

 ### 5.6 Settings the console's allow origin

 ActiveMQ Artemis console uses Jolokia.
 In the default vanilla non-docker installation Jolokia does set a CORS header to